Combi Boiler Installation Cost

 Checklist: Hiring a Combi Boiler Installer

-Getting a new boiler can sometimes be a decision that is made in haste.
-If your old boiler has broken down, then you may be pressed for time.
+Getting a new boiler can sometimes be a decision that is made in haste - especially if your old boiler has broken down.

 However, there are some things you should take the time to check before you choose your heating engineer:

-• Make sure the quotes are itemised so you can see what's included.
+- Are your boiler installation quotes itemised?
+Make sure the quotes are broken down into individual lines so you can see what's included.
 Do you need to pay more for extra pipework, waste removal, or relocating the boiler?

-• Take a look at the trader's reviews and any photos or videos of their past work.
+- Have you researched the heating engineer?
+Take a look at the trader's reviews on their MyJobQuote profile, along with any photos or videos of their past work.

-• Check that any heating engineer you are considering hiring is insured to complete the necessary work.
+- Are they insured?
+Check that any heating engineer you are considering hiring is insured to complete the necessary work, ideally with public liability insurance.
 This protects both you and them in case of an accident.

 FAQs